michaelolawole/uber_recipes/README.md

 # uber_recipes
-Uber Recipes, our one stop app for all things recipes
+Uber Recipes, your one stop app for all things recipes